navidJadid/openease_ci-cd_documentation/README.md

 3. run tests on code
 4. repeat steps 2 & 3 until tests run successful

 Tests are the tool which give us the confidence to merge into `master`, which is especially true when the code-base has a high test coverage.
-Later in [Chapter **TODO**]() we will present some tools and libraries which determine the test coverage.
+Later in [Chapter 6: Language Specific Stuff](#6-language-specific-stuff) we will present some tools and libraries which determine the test coverage.
 Of course writing tests will not catch all errors and problems which might come up, but they are a reliable, fast and automated way to ensure correct behaviour for (the majority of) our code.
 Tests also scale up elegantly from low-level modules to high-level ones.

 The philosophies when writing tests should be: